Facing a tax investigation

 If your records are stored digitally, HMRC can request access to the software system you use as well as copy of your records.

-How long the process takes will depend largely on how much information HMRC wants to look at.
-Smaller investigations usually take between three and six months, while a full-scale investigation can sometimes take up to 16 months to complete.
+How long the tax investigation process takes will depend largely on how much information HMRC wants to look at.
+Smaller tax investigations usually take between three and six months, while a full-scale investigation can sometimes take up to 16 months to complete.

 Reasons you are facing a tax investigation